-How Much Can You Make In Cybersecurity?
+How Much Can You Make In Cyber Security?

 The digitization of the modern world has brought about incredible opportunities, including exciting new ways to buy and sell goods and services, communicate across geographic borders, and express ourselves creatively.